JingyiChen1996/CXR-ViewPosition-SSL/README.md

 # CXR-ViewPosition-SSL
 Comparing semi-supervised learning algorithms for CXR view position classification
+### Data
-Data: Stanford dataset (To fasten training, I only used 10,000 images for training)
+Stanford dataset (To fasten training, I only used 10,000 images for training)

 ### Supervised learning
 ```